Hello everyone and welcome to our first blog post. Today's topic - Taking Product Pictures

 Find a large window in your house that has bright but muted sunlight.
 Direct sun bleaches out your item and doesn't show its true colors while shade casts shadows and dulls your product.
 A muted bright window is the PERFECT setting.

-In winter or on those very cloudy days where muted sunlight just isnt an option invest in good LED studio lights.
-You will need at least two to make sure shadows arent cast which can make your product look odd.
+In winter or on those very cloudy days where muted sunlight just isnt an option invest in good LED studio lights with diffusers or just wait.
+You will need at least two to make sure shadows aren't cast which can make your product look odd.
 Set these lights up over your staging station on either side (Left and Right) and play around with the height of the lights from your items for best photos (so have your camera/ phone handy while adjusting so you can "see through your lens")

 Let's not even talk about just using overhead house lighting - DO NOT DO IT!